Divergent series: past, present, future

 The argument given here, which justifies rigorously the use of the divergent series in numerical calculations, is very similar to the argument made by Cauchy for the use of the Stirling series.
 In particular, Cauchy used the formula \eqref{geometric}.

 {\bf If we use the power series to approximate the function $f(x)$, how good is the approximation?}

 We encounter here the main difference between convergent and divergent series.
 With convergent series, the more terms we take in the partial sum, the better the approximation.
-This is not the case with divergent series.
+This is no more the case with divergent series.
 Indeed, if we take $x$ fixed in \eqref{series} the general term tends to $\infty$.
-So we are better to take the partial sum for which the first neglected term is minimum. $k!x^{k+1}$ is minimum when $x\sim \frac1{k}$.
-In that case $\frac1{x}\sim k$.
+Hence, we are better to take the partial sum for which the first neglected term is minimum.
+In our example, $k!x^{k+1}$ is minimum when $x\sim \frac1{k}$, in which case $\frac1{x}\sim k$.
 We use Stirling formula to approximate $k!$ for $k$ large: This gives us which is exponentially small for $x$ small.
 Not only have we bounded the error made when approximating the function by the partial sum of the power series, but this error is exponentially small for small $x$, i.e. very satisfactory from the numerical point of view.

 The phenomenon we have described here is not isolated and explains the successes encountered when using divergent series in numerical approximations.